wp-plugins/lock-your-updates/README.txt

 == Changelog ==

 = 1.1 =
-* Added a preview of an item's notes on the plugins/themes list table.
+* Added a preview of an item's notes on the plugins/themes list table and overlay.

 == Upgrade Notice ==

 = 1.1 =
-* Added a preview of an item's notes on the plugins/themes list table.
+* Added a preview of an item's notes on the plugins/themes list table and overlay.